Rocaloid/Wavetave/README.md

 * Sanjaume, Jordi Bonada.
 Voice processing and synthesis by performance sampling and spectral models.
 Diss.
 Universitat Pompeu Fabra, 2008.

+* De Cheveigné, Alain, and Hideki Kawahara.
+"YIN, a fundamental frequency estimator for speech and music."
+The Journal of the Acoustical Society of America 111.4 (2002): 1917-1930.

 ---

 The main component of Wavetave is a Spectrum Visualizer, located at `src/SpectrumVisualizer.m`